 Yes, charity.
 Helping those who need our help in distress and discomfort is sure of pleasing Allah (SWT).
 And we cannot stress enough how it will impact your chances of being forgiven by Allah (SWT).
 So, donating to charity during the second ashra of Ramadan makes all the sense in the world.

-Where are you with your calculations?
+Where are you with your calculations of zakat in 2022?

 Calculating your Zakat can be quite an arithmetic challenge.
 Why don’t you make your lives easier by calculating it online using the Transparent Hands zakat calculating tool?
 And while we are at it, if you are struggling to find a deserving charity for your zakat and donations, maybe Transparent Hands is the place you should be donating to this year!